How to make creative Convolution Reverbs and IRs

 Try to experiment with any kind of sample you can record.
 Use acoustic sources for organic reverbs, or experiment with noisy synths if you prefer a more unusual approach.

 Sometimes IRs may sound boomy with too much low end.
 If a high pass filter on the IR is not enough, try to apply a simple EQ after the convolution processing.

-adjust the low end of the sample with an high pass filter to avoid boomy reverbs
+- adjust the low end of the sample with a high pass filter to avoid boomy reverbs